Tuple’s Security Details

 Our employees and contractors sign an NDA before gaining access to sensitive information.

-We had a penetration test performed in February of 2023.
-The assessment concluded that “the security posture of the Tuple platform was found to be in line with industry’s best practices.”
+We perform a penetration test through a third party annually.
+The latest assessment concluded that “the security posture of the Tuple platform was found to be in line with industry’s best practices.”
 If you’d like a full copy of the results, send us an email.

 At sign-up, each customer is given an invite link to share with their team.
 Each team member can use that link to set up a new account with their email and password.
 User passwords are hashed using bcrypt before being stored.